scipy-conference/scipy_proceedings/papers/kyle_niemeyer/kyle_niemeyer.rst

 Autoignition simulation procedure
 ---------------------------------

-Once a list of ``Simulation`` objects have been initialized, the member function ``setup_case`` prepares each object to perform a simulation by initiating the proper governing equations that model shock tubes and rapid compression machines.
+Once a list of ``Simulation`` objects has been initialized, the member function ``setup_case`` prepares each object to perform a simulation by initiating the governing equations that model shock tubes and rapid compression machines.
 These equations will briefly be described.

 The thermochemical state of a general chemical kinetic system can be expressed